Advent and Christmas Planning

 I like to break down my planning into 5 different categories and focus on them individually.
 The categories are usually: personal spiritual goals, spiritual goals for the children, food, miscellaneous, and gifts.
 I love to brainstorm ahead of time and try to prepare all the details so that they are ready in time for Advent!
 It’s helpful to look back at notes from previous Advents/Christmases to figure out what traditions we will keep!
 Click here to download a copy of my free printable Advent and Christmas PDF to help you plan!

-Children’s Spiritual: Here is a list of some of the liturgical living ideas we do during Advent: I always have our Candles and devotionals ready for the beginning of advent! click here for my ideas.
+Children’s Spiritual: Here is a list of some of the liturgical living ideas we do during Advent: I always have our Candles and devotionals ready for the beginning of advent!
+CLICK HERE for my the advent wreath links below.

 Miscellaneous: This category usually involves random things that I like to have done before Christmas!
 Some of the things I like to do include: